 Wisconsin may have a race problem when it comes to law enforcement.
 African Americans account for 43 percent Wisconsin’s prison population but they represent only 6 percent of the state’s total population.
 This disproportionate statistic has caused officials to take a closer look in order to determine if racial profiling is significant problem in law enforcement.

-One of questions to be studied is: what role does race play in an officer's decision to pull over a suspect?
-The state is about to enact a law which will make it mandatory for police officers to record statistical data about each traffic stop, including the race of the driver.
-Every traffic stop must be recorded, including DUIs, Drug Possession and even vehicle maintenance issues.
+One of the questions to be studied is: what role does race play in an officer’s decision to pull over a suspect?
+The state is about to enact a law that will make it mandatory for police officers to record statistical data about each traffic stop, including the race of the driver.
+Every traffic stop must be recorded, including DUIs, Drug Possession, and even vehicle maintenance issues.
 This data will be reported statewide to help determine if African Americans are being unfairly targeted by police.

 In larger areas such as Milwaukee this data is already recorded electronically.
 For smaller towns which use older paper methods, this could mean increased costs and more time spent to record this information.